md-abdul-alim/python-all-in-one/django-scrapy-integration/README.md

 * XPath and CSS Selectors
 > Scrapy supports both XPath and CSS selectors for extracting data from HTML documents.
 This flexibility allows you to choose the method that best suits your needs.

-## COMPONENTS OF A SCRAPY PROJECT:
+## COMPONENTS OF A SCRAPY PROJECT

-* Spiders:
+* Spiders
 > Spiders are custom classes that define how to navigate a website and extract data.
 They specify how to follow links and define the extraction logic.

-* Items:
+* Items
 > Items are simple containers used to collect the scraped data.
 They are defined using a Python class, making it easy to structure the extracted information.

-* Pipelines:
+* Pipelines
 > Pipelines process the scraped items before storing them.
 You can define pipelines to clean, validate, and store data in various formats or databases.

-* Middleware:
+* Middleware
 > Middleware components are used to process requests and responses globally.
 They can modify the behavior of Scrapy's core components.

-* Settings:
+* Settings
 > Scrapy uses a settings module to configure various aspects of a project, such as user agents, download delays, and other global settings.

-## EXAMPLE SCRAPY WORKFLOW:
+## EXAMPLE SCRAPY WORKFLOW

-* Create a Scrapy Project:
+* Create a Scrapy Project
 > Use the scrapy startproject command to create a new Scrapy project.

-* Define a Spider:
+* Define a Spider
 > Create a spider by defining a Python class that inherits from scrapy.Spider.
 Define the URLs to start crawling and the logic for extracting data.

-* Define Items:
+* Define Items
 > Define the data structure using Scrapy Items, specifying the fields you want to extract.

-* Write XPath or CSS Selectors:
+* Write XPath or CSS Selectors
 > Use XPath or CSS selectors to extract data from HTML documents in the spider.

-* Store Data using Pipelines:
+* Store Data using Pipelines
 > Configure pipelines to process and store the scraped data.
 Scrapy includes a default pipeline for storing data in JSON format.

-* Run the Spider:
+* Run the Spider
 > Use the scrapy crawl command to start the spider and initiate the crawling process.

-* Inspect and Debug:
+* Inspect and Debug
 > Use Scrapy shell for interactive testing and debugging.
 It allows you to experiment with selectors and test XPath or CSS expressions.